How Group Income Protection Works In The Finance World

 With workplace stress on the increase, mental health is something everyone needs to take seriously

-One of the things that can help reduce the burden is having Income Protection in place.
+Having income protection in place can help reduce the burden.
 If your employer has a Group Income Protection option, it is worth considering joining.

-However, since many small to medium-sized employers don’t carry this type of business protection that you could benefit from, it’s up to you to protect your income.
+However, since many small- to medium-sized employers don’t offer this type of business protection you could benefit from, it’s up to you to protect your income.

 You can do that with Income Protection plans; however, not all are the same.
 As witnessed with the financial sector providing support to their staff, there are income protection plans that give you more than a monthly salary replacement.

-Some plans can support you with financial assistance, enabling you to self-fund treatment, such as accessing the Priory services for faster rehabilitation or any treatment you require.
+Some plans can provide financial assistance, enabling you to self-fund treatment, such as accessing Priory services for faster rehabilitation or any required treatment.

 Not all plans go above the money aspect to cater to your health.

-One provider that includes a total care package on their income protection plans is Legal and General.
-The plan aims to get you back to health and, thus – back to work.
+Legal and General is one provider that includes a total care package on its income protection plans.
+The plan aims to get you back to health and, thus, back to work.

 You don’t need to work in finance to benefit from the packages tailored to high-stress jobs.
-Every employee can take independent advice and steps to protect more than their income and access the support services needed to get back to health and into the workplace with less stress.
+Employees can take independent advice and steps to protect more than their income and access the support services needed to get back to health and into the workplace with less stress.

 You are not alone in this.
-We can give you a hand and help you with group income protection, as well as finding lost unclaimed insurance policies and many other issues.
-Contact us now!
+We can help you with group income protection, find lost unclaimed insurance policies, and address many other issues.
+Contact us now.

 Related reading: